cert-manager/website/content/en/docs/configuration/acme/dns01/route53.md

   or [environment variables or credentials file](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).

-Cert-manager also supports specifying a `role` to enable cross-account access and/or to limit the access for the cert-manager.
+cert-manager also supports specifying a `role` to enable cross-account access and/or limit the access of cert-manager.
 Integration with [`kiam`](https://github.com/uswitch/kiam) and [`kube2iam`](https://github.com/jtblin/kube2iam) should work out of the box.

-## Cross account access
+## Cross Account Access

 Example: Account A manages a Route53 DNS Zone.
 Now you want account X to be able to manage records in that zone.